Trade-Offs of Diagonal Fisher Information Matrix Estimators: Related Work

 \section{Related Work}

-Prior efforts aim to analyze the structure of the FIM of neural networks with randomized weights~\cite{amari2019fisher}.
-This body of work hinges on utilizing tools from random matrix theory and spectral analysis, characterizing the behavior and statistics of the FIM~\cite{pennington2018spectrum}.
-One insight is that randomly weighted neural networks have FIMs with a majority of eigenvalues of zero; with the other eigenvalues having high values~\cite{karakida2019universal,pathologic}.
-In our work, the randomness stems from sampling from data distributions \( p(\bm y \mid \bm x_{k} )\).
-Despite this difference, we note that our settings intersect at one point of the learning process of a neural network: the initial training iterations.
-Indeed, the random matrices examined in these works provide insights about the initialization of neural networks~\cite{karakida2019universal}.
-Issues for utilizing the empirical DFIM to approximate the FIM have been highlighted~\cite{pbRNG,martens}.
-For example, estimators of the DFIM do not in general capture any second-order information about the log-likelihood~\cite{kunstner2020limitations}.
+Prior efforts aim to analyze the structure of the FIM of NNs with random weights~\cite{pennington2018spectrum,karakida2019universal,pathologic,amari2019fisher,papyan}.
+This body of work hinges on utilizing tools from random matrix theory and spectral analysis, characterizing the behavior and statistics of the FIM.
+One insight is that randomly weighted NNs have FIMs with a majority of eigenvalues close to zero; with the other eigenvalues taking large values~\cite{karakida2019universal,pathologic}.
+In our work, the randomness stems from sampling from data distributions $ p( \bm x, \bm y )$ --- which follows the principle of Monte Carlo (MC) information geometry~\cite{mcig} that approximates information geometric quantities via MC estimation.
+We examine a different subject on how the distribution of the FIM on a matrix manifold is affected by finite sampling of the data distribution.